Privacy notice for employees

 Who is responsible for the information about you?

+We use two HR management platforms: Workday and ADP payroll administration and mobile services.
 As the Workday platform provides self-service functionalities, you can complete, correct or remove the personal data you have added to your personal file in Workday.
-Please note if you remove certain types of information this may have an effect on your relationship with us.
+Please note if you remove certain types of information, this may influence your relationship with us.
 We recommend you check with GenesisCare UK HR before doing so.

 You can also ask the GenesisCare UK HR department to see all personal data and request a correction or removal of your personal data processed by GenesisCare at any time if the information is not accessible via the self-service functionality.